clinical-biomarkers/biomarker-backend-api/id/README.md

 python load_data.py -s $SER -u $FILE
 ```

 Where the `$SER` argument is the specified server and the `-u` flag is optional.
 The `-u` (or `--upsert`) flag allows you to specify a file that should be loaded in upsert mode, meaning regardless of collision status it will be loaded into the main biomarker collection and if a record already exists with that ID value it will be overwritten (if no existing record is found a new one will be created just as in a normal write).
+If using upsert mode for a file, it is recommended to remove the existing file before
+inserting the updated file in upsert mode (refer to the [deleting data](#deleting-data) section.

 The code will do some preliminary checks on the data that is to be loaded.
 It will make sure that each record has a valid formatted biomarker ID.